Who we are

 Founder

-Pamela’s career in science began in 1995, grounded over the next seven years as Research Assistant in Forest Sciences in the Ministry of Forests, where she clocked thousands of hours in the field across disciplines: ecology, soils, silviculture, hydrology, and geomorphology.
-Pamela has co-authored forestry guidance, BEC guide books, technical reports and journal papers; contributed to forest policy changes, and presented to diverse, small and large, local to international audiences across western Canada.
+She has initiated legacy field research trials, and innovative ecological mapping methods research.
+Pamela has co-authored forestry guidance, BEC guide books, technical reports and journal papers; contributed to forest policy changes; and presented to diverse, small and large, local to international audiences across western Canada.

-Pamela has been an Independent Power Producer (IPP) in BC since 2007, and was co-principal of an ecological consultancy for 13 years (2002-2015).
+Pamela has been an Independent Power Producer in BC since 2007.

-Pamela is an avid skier, hiker, fisher person and recently, a novice sailor, with over 10,000 nautical miles as first mate on SY Aquila Maris and SY Venturosa; including circumnavigation of Vancouver Island, BC (2021), the Central Coast, BC (2022 and 2023); the Cape to Cape route from Vancouver Island to Gwaii Haanas and the west coast of Gwaii Haanas, BC (2024) ; and the North Coast, BC (2025).
+Pamela is an avid skier, hiker, fisher person and recently, a novice sailor, with over 10,000 nautical miles as first mate on SY Aquila Maris and SY Venturosa; including circumnavigation of Vancouver Island, BC (2021, 2023); the South Coast, BC (2019, 2020 2021); the Central Coast, BC (2022 and 2023); the Cape to Cape route from Vancouver Island to Gwaii Haanas and the west coast of Gwaii Haanas, BC (2024); and the North Coast, BC (2025).

 Featured work: